DQL Definition¶

 slimit Statement¶

-Used to specify the number of groups
+Used to specify the number of groups.

 # Return CPU usage information for three hosts